 For instructions on connecting your specific data source, take a look at the Data Sources section on the left.

-Census provides a powerful and customizable sync engine on top of your data sources.
+Census provides a powerful and customizable Advanced Sync Engine on top of your data sources.
 To enable all of this without storing your customer data outside your infrastructure, we create a scratch or bookkeeping schema in your data warehouse that we use to cache sync states.
 This requires write permission to this schema and only this schema.

 Once you have your data source connected, you can also create models on top of your data source, or connect data modeling integrations like dbt and Looker.
 Models are optional in Census, you can also sync data directly from a data source table or view, but models give you a simple way to create authoritative locations for the full set of all of your paying customers, invoices, or whatever other reusable data concept matters for your business.
 And once you've built your models, Census makes it easy to quickly select and sync Segments of your models as well.